-Licensed primary care clinicians in eligible disciplines can receive loan repayment assistance through the NHSC Loan Repayment Program (NHSC LRP).
+Licensed primary care providers in eligible disciplines who serve in a Health Professional Shortage Area (HPSA) can receive loan repayment assistance through the NHSC Loan Repayment Program (LRP).

-In exchange for loan repayment, you must serve at least two years of service at an NHSC-approved site in a Health Professional Shortage Area (HPSA).
+In exchange, you must serve at least two years at an NHSC-approved site within a HPSA.

 Do I qualify for the NHSC LRP?

-• A provider (or eligible to participate as a provider) in the Medicare, Medicaid, and the State Children’s Health Insurance Program, as appropriate;
+- A provider (or eligible to participate as a provider) in the Medicare, Medicaid, and the State Children's Health Insurance Program, as appropriate

-• Fully trained and licensed to practice in the NHSC-eligible primary care medical, dental, or mental/behavioral health discipline and state in which you are applying to serve
+- Fully trained and licensed to practice in the NHSC-eligible discipline and state in which you are applying to serve.
+This page lists eligible disciplines and specialties for primary care, dental care, mental/behavioral health care, and maternity care.

 Are military reservists eligible?